Geane Herrera: Post-UFC career

 Over a year removed from his release, Herrera would go on to face Darren Mima at ACB 85 on April 21, 2018.
 He won the fight via first-round submission.

 Bare knuckle boxing

 In 2019, Herrera participated in BKFC tryouts and received a contract to the organization.
 He was scheduled to make his debut against Abdiel Velazquez at BKFC 8 on October 19, 2019.
 However, the bout did not materialize due to an unknown reason.

-Herrera eventually made his debut on July 23, 2021 at BKFC 19.
+Herrera eventually made his debut on July 23, 2021, at BKFC 19.
 He faced Abdiel Velazquez and won the fight via TKO in the second round.

-Personal life
+Personal life and death

-Herrera has a son (born 2007).
+Herrera had a son, born in 2007.
+On the 18th of May 2024 at around 10:45 p.m, Herrera was driving his motorcycle on Gandy Bridge when he collided into the back of another vehicle at a high speed.
+He then struck a concrete barrier and was thrown from his motorcycle, TMZ reported.
+Herrera was pronounced dead at the scene.
+He was 33.